quicwg/base-drafts/draft-ietf-quic-transport.md

 If a server receives a packet that has an unsupported version, but the packet is sufficiently large to initiate a new connection for any version supported by the server, it SHOULD send a Version Negotiation packet as described in
 {{send-vn}}.
-Servers MAY rate control these packets to avoid storms of Version Negotiation packets.
-Otherwise, servers MUST drop packets that specify unsupported versions.
+Servers MAY limit the number of packets that it responds to with a Version Negotiation packet.
+Servers MUST drop smaller packets that specify unsupported versions.

 The first packet for an unsupported version can use different semantics and